What's Coming to Netflix in October 2022

 - Call Me By Your Name (2017) – Timothée Chalamet stars in this Italian-produced LGBTQ movie set in the summer of 1983.
 Follows a 17-year-old forming a life-changing bond with a research assistant.

+- Charlotte’s Web (2006) – Family movie telling the story of Wilbur the pig who hatches a plan with Charlotte the spider.

+- Chocolat (2000) – Miramax romance movie starring Johnny Depp and Juliette Binoche.

-- City Slickers (1991) – Western about three friends facing midlife crises and train to become cowboys.
+- City Slickers (1991) – Western about three friends facing midlife crises and training to become cowboys.
 Starring Billy Crystal.

+- Gladiator (2000) – Russell Crowe’s multi-Oscar-winning movie about a Roman general fighting for vengeance.

+- How to Lose a Guy in 10 Days (2003) – Paramount’s rom-com starring Kate Hudson and Matthew McConaughey.

 - Land of the Lost (2009) – After uncovering a portal to an alternate universe populated by strange creatures, Dr. Rick Marshall must navigate a dangerous new world.
 Starring Will Ferrell and Danny McBride.